-4. If the Electronic Signature dialog resembles Figure A, enter your electronic signature code (if necessary) and click Sign.
+5. If the Electronic Signature dialog resembles Figure A, enter your electronic signature code (if necessary) and click Sign.
 The orders will now be signed.

-If the Electronic Signature dialog resembles Figure B and contains blue question marks, continue to step 5.
+If the Electronic Signature dialog resembles Figure B or Figure C and contains blue question marks, continue to step 6.